apache/beam/website/www/site/content/en/documentation/runners/twister2.md

 ## Overview

-Twister2 Runner can be used to execute Apache beam pipelines on top of a Twister2 cluster.
+Twister2 Runner can be used to execute Apache Beam pipelines on top of a Twister2 cluster.
 Twister2 Runner runs Beam pipelines as Twister2 jobs, which can be executed on a Twister2 cluster either as a local deployment or distributed deployment using, Nomad, Kubernetes, Slurm, etc.